Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Accelerating Cosmology as Finsler Evolution

 In this section we have investigated the scenario of producing the accelerating expansion of the present universe via evolving small velocity type diagonal and off--diagonal nonholonomic deformations of Finsler metrics.
 For a radiaton--dominated cosmological model, such as the model of our early universe, we obtain stable configurations with static velocity type coordinates.
 In this case, the existence of Finsler type velocity coordinates may have no significant influence on 3--d observable space.
 Here we note that on the contrary, diagonal solutions with static extra dimensions does not exist for the present matter--dominated cosmologies.
-This way we preserve concordance between observations and current theories regarding the early universes with radiation--domination and primordial nucleosynthesis.
-The diagonalized metrics for Finsler type universes implies the stability of configurations in the radiation--dominated models.
-Certain configurations are with increasing positive expansion rate representing expansion.

 There are four classes of evolution for the matter--dominated cases, as we derived from our quantitative analysis of both types diagonal and off--diagonal solutions.
 Cosmological models that decelerate first and than accelerate are included into the schemes.
 Therefore the accelerating Finsler expansion of the present universe may be described in our locally anisotropic scenario.
-Nevertheless, certain small solitonic type deformations from the velocity type subspace may modify substantially the character of acceleration of universe and conditions of stability or instability.
+We note that small solitonic type deformations from the velocity type subspace may modify substantially the character of acceleration of universe and conditions of stability or instability.

-The violation of local Lorentz invariance is a general feature in theories with geometric/physical objects depending on velocity type coordinates.
-In general, such theories are beyond the standard model in particle physics.
-The transition to standard physics can be associated to some processes in the early universe, when the ''velocity'' component is finally compactified, or by an another nonlinear mechanism, and became almost not observable.
-In Einstein--Finsler theories, we conclude that velocity type extra dimensions may manifest itself as some ''effective'' dark energy/ matter.

-In Finsler gravity, the nonholonomic geometric structure and the evolution patter of velocity type dimensions play an important role in cosmological scenarios.
-In this work, we studied the simplest models with Finsler type exact solutions.
-Other theories with more realistic and richer structure are worthy of being further investigated.
-Such a research will have to include also models with generic off--diagonal solutions in Finsler variables in Einstein gravity \cite{vcosm1} and inflation and dark energy/matter theories for Einstein--Finsler spaces.